flash-vision/kafka-message-handler/README.md

-# Kafka Message Helpers Module
+# Kafka Message Wranglers Module

 ## Overview
-The Kafka Message Helpers module provides a versatile and easy-to-use interface for processing Kafka messages in Go.
+The Kafka Message Wranglers module provides a versatile and easy-to-use interface for processing Kafka messages in Go.
 It supports converting Kafka messages to various formats like JSON, string, byte array, and maps.
 With an elegant design and straightforward usage, this module will be a fantastic addition to your Kafka-related projects.

 ## Features
 - **Convert Kafka messages to JSON, string, byte array, and map formats.**